Lemon Za’atar Chicken with Fried Chickpeas and Herb Tahini

 Instructions

-- Pulse all the ingredients in a small food processor until smooth.
-Add more water if necessary to achieve a loose mayonnaise consistency.
-Taste and season with more salt if you like.
-Sauce keeps in the refrigerator up to 3 days ahead.
+- Pulse all the ingredients in a small food processor or whisk in a bowl until smooth.
+Add more water if necessary to achieve a loose mayonnaise-like consistency.
+Taste and season with more salt to taste.
+The sauce keeps in the refrigerator up to 3 days ahead.

 Za'atar Chicken

-- Mix the lemon zest and juice, olive oil, za'atar, garlic and salt in a large bowl.
+- Mix the lemon zest and juice, olive oil, parsley, za'atar, garlic and salt in a large bowl.
 Add the chicken breasts and toss to coat.
-Set aside to marinate for 15 minutes or cover and refrigerate up to 4 hours.
+Set aside to marinate 15-30 minutes or cover and refrigerate up to one day ahead.

 Nutrition